mc-putchar/ft_nm/README.md

 # ft_nm

-> [!WARNING]
-> WIP

-Educational reimplementation of nm for Linux
+Self-educational reimplementation of nm for Linux

-Lists symbols from ELF object files, shared objects, and executables
+Binary parser that lists symbols from ELF object files, shared objects, and executables

 ---